P-p-H-d/mlib/README.md

      for each item in container do
      	 func([arguments,] item)

-The function 'func' is a method which takes as argument an object of the container and returns nothing.
+The function 'func' is a method that takes as argument an object of the container and returns nothing.